The Organization

 Employment Type: Full-Time

-Minimum Experience: Medium
+Minimum Experience: Entry-level

-Compensation: $30.61 per hour + Benefits (35 hour work week)
+Compensation: $27.47 per hour + Benefits (35 hour work week)

 Duties and Responsibilities